 Prefix

-• a: off, of, away from; emphatic (e.g. away, apart, ascribe, atom, abandon, apply, apathy, avenue, accede, acentric)
+• a: off, of, off from, away from; down, aside, to; emphatic (e.g. away, alike apart, ascribe, atom, abandon, apply, apathy, avenue, accede, acentric)

 • From Latin

-• ac: the same as ad (e.g. account)
+• ac: the same as a (e.g. account, acclaim, accredit)

 • acu: cusp (e.g. acupressure)